ergest/sql_patterns/Book/chap5.md

 2. Dealing with division by zero

 ## Dealing with Formatting Issues
 SQL supports 3 primitive data types, strings, numbers and dates.
-They allow for mathematical operations with numbers and calendar operations with dates.
-Oftentimes you might see numbers and dates stored as strings.
+They allow for mathematical operations with numbers, calendar operations with dates and many types of string operations.

-This makes it super easy to load data from text files into tables without worrying about formatting.
+It's quite common to see numbers and dates stored as strings.
+Even though many data loading tools will try to convert This makes it super easy to load data from text files into tables without worrying about formatting.
 However in order to operate on actual dates and numbers, you need to convert the strings to the native SQL type for number or date.

 The standard function for converting data in SQL is `CAST()` Some other database implementations, like SQL Server, also use their own custom function called `CONVERT()`.
 We will use `CAST()` to both convert between types (like string to date) or within the same type (like a timestamp to date)